pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 By the end of this chapter `RedisServer` will speak [the Redis Protocol, `RESP v2`][resp-spec].
 Doing this will allow any clients that was written to communicate with the real Redis to also communicate with our own server, granted that the commands it uses are within the small subset of the ones we implemented.

-One such client is the `redis-cli` utility, that ships with Redis, it'll look like this:
+One such client is the `redis-cli` utility that ships with Redis, it'll look like this:

 ![redis-cli-gif](/redis.gif/)